candiddev/etcha/hugo/content/docs/explanations/etcha-101.md

 }
 ```

-With Jsonnet, we can use real programming language features like functions, variables, and imports to describe on Patterns and Commands succinctly.
+With Jsonnet, we can use real programming language features like functions, variables, and imports to describe Patterns and Commands succinctly.
 Additionally, we can do neat things like lint our Patterns, Commands, and other libraries.

 ## Building JWTs